KseniiaP-20/Javascript_Study/README.md

 # Javascript_Study

-Short Tasks Carried While Studying JavaScript (in Russian)
+Short tasks I have carried out while studying JavaScript at Synergy IT Academy.
+Files are in Russian.